martindevmx/qemu-rpi-kernel/README.md

 # qemu-rpi-kernel
-IMPORTANT: for Debian users, please go to folder /tools/ and move the script /tools/qemu_choose_vm-debian.sh to /qemu-rpi-kernel-debian/ (it's the folder with all kernel versions, look like this: /qemu-rpi-kernel-debian/qemu_choose_vm-debian.sh) and run the shell with root permission.
+IMPORTANT: for Debian users, run the shell with root permission.
 Remember: apply chmod +x to qemu_choose_vm-debian.sh! have fun!

 Qemu kernel for emulating Rpi on QEMU